 Without Improved Security, The Industry Will Struggle to Expand

 A more open, transparent financial industry has the potential to make life easier for hackers as well.
 Closely guarded business information has been an essential piece of the financial industry for generations.
 No amount of positive change would be able to counterbalance a loss in security.

 Indeed, the early track record of data security and the internet has its share of horror stories.
 The Equifax breach is one of the most recent.
 While the practices at Equifax that allowed this breach warrant scrutiny, the broader truth is that fintech is rapidly increasing the amount of financial information transmitted each day.

 If you want people to go outside their comfort levels to build a new mobile app, security is crucial.
 If Equifax can see its reputation ruined, start-ups will not survive if it fails customers in the same fashion.

-Fortunately, fintech is providing plenty of options to ensure its revolution isn’t also an invitation for hackers as well.
+Fortunately, the top fintech companies provide plenty of options to ensure hackers don’t have access to sensitive data.
 A variety of technologies are helping make the process of identifying users easier, simpler, and more secure.

 - Biometric Data – Instead of a password or pin code, what if access to your accounts required a fingerprint or even your face?
 Hacking accounts would become much harder and fraud next to impossible.
 New mobile apps are already making use of this technology to keep your financial information more secure.